mtlynch/mtlynch.io/content/notes/hiring-a-blog-illustrator/index.md

 At the end, I'll pick the candidate that's the strongest fit.
 I will pay you for the work in the trial even if I choose not to move forward with you.

+## Credit

+Your name and link will appear at the bottom of the page.
+You won't be able to include a signature in the images themselves.

 ## How to apply

 Please don't email outside of the application link because it makes it hard for me to keep track of applicants that way.